-GEO is made possible by a grant from Innovate UK, the UK’s innovation agency.
+GEO was made possible by a grant from Innovate UK, the UK’s innovation agency.
 Innovate UK is part of UK Research and Innovation.
 For more information visit www.innovateuk.ukri.org.
-Innovate UK are funding a wide range of new ideas to help overcome the disruption caused globally by COVID-19, including the disruption caused to geography education.
+Innovate UK provided funding for a wide range of new ideas to help overcome the disruption caused globally by COVID-19, including the disruption caused to geography education.

 Discover the World Education

 Discover the World Education are a leading provider of international field studies visits.
 DTWE have put together a series of Online Revision Sessions which will run throughout the Autumn term.
 Find out more about the sessions' content and how to register here.